arschles/www/content/blog/athens-azure-1.md

 - [Front Door](https://azure.microsoft.com/en-us/services/frontdoor/) is Azure's reverse proxy.
 It does a bunch of stuff, but the things that I care about are TLS termination and global caching.
 I've written and spoken about front door a lot in the past, and I'm a big believer in it.
 I think it's one of Azure's most handy services
 - [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is Azure's global "NoSQL" database.
 It supports the MongoDB API and does replication across Azure cloud regions very nicely, with no intervention from the operator (AKA me!)

+>It's important to note that Athens can run anywhere.
+I work for Microsoft so I chose to run it on Azure infrastructure and with CosmosDB as the database.
+I might consider moving to using Azure blob store later.

 # Original requirements

 When I set up this public proxy, I wanted to give anyone interested an opportunity to try Athens without installing anything.
 I think it did exactly that, and it turns out the proxy also got Gophers to start thinking about modules and get their local environment set up.